Binturong: Ecology and behavior

 The binturong is essentially arboreal.
-Pocock observed the behaviour of several captive individuals in the London Zoological Gardens.
-When resting, they lay curled up with their heads tucked under their tails.
-They seldom leaped, but climbed skillfully, albeit slowly, progressing with equal ease and confidence along the upper side of branches or, upside down, beneath them.
-The prehensile tail was always ready as an aid.
-They descended the vertical bars of the cage head first, gripping them between their paws and using the prehensile tail as a check.
-They growled fiercely when irritated, and when on the prowl they periodically uttered a series of low grunts or a hissing sound, made by expelling air through partially opened lips.
+Captive binturongs lay curled up with their heads tucked under their tails, seldom leaped, but climbed skillfully, albeit slowly, progressing with equal ease and confidence along the upper side of branches or upside down, beneath them, using the prehensile tail as a climbing and balance aid.
+They growl fiercely when irritated, and when on the prowl they periodically utter a series of low grunts or a hissing sound, made by expelling air through partially opened lips.

 The binturong uses its tail to communicate.
-It moves about gently, clinging to a branch, often coming to a stop, and often using the tail to keep balance.
-It shows a pronounced comfort behaviour associated with grooming the fur, shaking and licking its hair, and scratching.
-Shaking is the most characteristic element of comfort behaviour.
+It moves about gently, clinging to a branch, often coming to a stop, and using its tail to keep balance.
+It shows a pronounced comfort behaviour through shaking its hair, grooming its fur, and scratching its body.